 Grading your work ethic

-In addition, in order to fully prepare students for the workplace, instructors may also grade them on other attributes such as:
+In addition, instructors may also grade students on other attributes, such as:

 - Ability to demonstrate respect, cooperation and teamwork

 This aspect of your grade may appear on a separate grading scale from your letter grade.
 For example, it might be expressed as a number from 0 to 3, where a 0=unacceptable and a 3=exceeds expectations.

 Internships are a vital aspect of culinary school, giving you a chance to practice your food production skills and gain experiential knowledge.
 Internships are similar to courses because you need to meet certain requirements in order to receive a passing grade.
 These requirements often include a required number of documented production hours, a student logbook that thoroughly summarizes your experience, and employer and student evaluations.